ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 no claims of security and privacy properties beyond those guaranteed by the protocols discussed are made.
 For example, metadata leakage via timing side channels and traffic analysis may compromise any protocol discussed in this survey.
-Applications using Security Interfaces SHOULD take such limitations into consideration when using a particular protocol implementation.
+Applications using Security Interfaces should take such limitations into consideration when using a particular protocol implementation.

 # Privacy Considerations